TomCranitch/personal-website/src/projects/event-app.md

 ---
-name: "Flutter Event App"
+name: Flutter Event App
-technologies: "Flutter, Dart, Firebase, Sportify Web API and Web Playback SDK"
+technologies: Flutter, Dart, Firebase, Sportify Web API and Web Playback SDK
-image: "./even-list.png"
+image: event-list.png
 ---

 This app provides event managers with the tools necessary to manage great events.
 It includes the ability to scan and distribute tickets, show attendee lists and manage a shared Spotify playlist.